topliceanu/stand/README.md

 ## Why?

 Azure Table Storage sdk for node is really well written and documented.
-This project should be used along-side the basic driver and attempts to simply add syntactic sugar on top of the supported sdk, eg. simple data modeling, extensive usage of promises, etc.
+This project should be used along-side the basic driver and attempts to simply add syntactic sugar on top of the existing sdk, eg. simple data modeling, promise-based api, etc.

 ## Status